 GoodData has appointed a dedicated information security organization.
-The Head of Security & Compliance has the executive responsibility for information security across the corporation and leads the security and compliance department.
+The Head of Security & Compliance has the executive responsibility for information security across the corporation and leads the Security & Compliance department.

-The Head of Security & Compliance also chairs the GoodData Security Council, a cross-functional group of senior stakeholders established for ongoing oversight of the GoodData information security program, both from a design and an effectiveness point of view.
+The Head of Security & Compliance also chairs the GoodData Security Council, a cross-functional group of senior stakeholders established for the ongoing oversight of GoodData's information security program, both from a design and an effectiveness point of view.

-The council's senior roles bring together a wide range of perspectives, ensure efficiency of the security program, and, last but not least, reinforce that information security is a business issue with involvement across the corporation.

-The council meets on a monthly basis to review security events and issues, discuss open and emerging security risks, and to otherwise ensure ongoing alignment between security and business objectives.
+The council's senior roles bring together a wide range of perspectives, ensure the efficiency of the security program, and reinforce that information security is a business issue requiring involvement across the corporation.
+The council meets monthly to review security events and issues, discuss open and emerging security risks, and ensure ongoing alignment between security and business objectives.